 In order to officially define a program of study for a graduate degree, students must submit the Graduate Plan of Study form leading to admission to candidacy.
 Submission of the proposed plan of study requires that the conditions of admission (if any) to the program area have been completed.
 The proposed plan identifying the completion option and proposed coursework should be submitted after the completion of 12 credit hours, or after one third of the program has been completed, whichever is greater.
 Some programs may have earlier deadlines for submitting the plan of study.
 Early submission of the plan is vital to successful degree completion.

 Students must meet the program requirements in effect at the time the plan of study is officially approved by the Graduate School.
-It is recommended, therefore, that the plan of study be submitted as soon as possible for master’s students and by the end of the semester of completion of qualifying examinations for doctoral students.
+It is recommended, therefore, that the plan of study be submitted as soon as possible for master’s students and by the end of the semester in which qualifying examinations for doctoral students are completed.

 The plan of study is developed in conjunction with the advisor and signed by the candidate, the advisor (and advisory committee members, if applicable), the chairperson of the major department, and the dean of the Graduate School.
 All academic work completed and planned for the degree must be included in the plan of study at the time of submission.